The OVA (Ontario Volleyball Association) Beach Tour

 http://www.ontariovolleyball.org/programs/ova-beach-tour/registration

-Link to NRS
+Link to MRS

 Link to OVA’s What to Expect (including link to OVA Handbook)